emporous/community/contributors/CONTRIBUTING.md

 - Write clear and meaningful git commit messages.
 - Follow the conventional commit [specification](https://www.conventionalcommits.org/en/v1.0.0/).
 - When applicable, breaking units of works into separate commits or pull requests.
-- Each pull request should be tied to a GitHub issue and specified in the pull-request description.
+- Each pull request should be tied to a GitHub issue and specified in the pull request description.
 - If a change is small, please squash commits for a cleaner history.

 > Keep in mind, each individual project may have its own additional contributing guides.
 If any guidelines conflict with this document, please open a GitHub issue on the project repository.